-To put simultaneous limits on all the form-factors one would need as many observables as possible, like differential rates, kinematic asymmetries etc. A set of asymmetries with respect to the initial beam polarizations has been considered~\cite{Czyz:1988yt,Choudhury:1994nt, Choi:1994nv,Gounaris:1999kf,Rizzo:1999xj,Atag:2003wm,Ananthanarayan:2004eb, Ananthanarayan:2011fr,Ananthanarayan:2014sea} at the $e^+e^-$ and $e\gamma$ colliders.
-Refs.~\cite{Czyz:1988yt,Choi:1994nv,Ananthanarayan:2011fr, Ananthanarayan:2014sea} also include CP-odd asymmetries made out of the initial beam polarizations alone, which are instrumental in putting strong limits on CP-odd form-factors.
+To put simultaneous limits on all the form factors one would need as many observables as possible, like differential rates, kinematic asymmetries, etc. A set of asymmetries with respect to the initial beam polarizations has been considered~\cite{Czyz:1988yt,Choudhury:1994nt, Choi:1994nv,Gounaris:1999kf,Rizzo:1999xj,Atag:2003wm,Ananthanarayan:2004eb, Ananthanarayan:2011fr,Ananthanarayan:2014sea} at the $e^+e^-$ and $e\gamma$ colliders.
+References~\cite{Czyz:1988yt,Choi:1994nv,Ananthanarayan:2011fr, Ananthanarayan:2014sea} also include CP-odd asymmetries made out of the initial beam polarizations alone, which are instrumental in putting strong limits on CP-odd form factors.
 Additionally, Ref.~\cite{Czyz:1988yt} includes the polarization of produced $Z$ as well for forming the asymmetries.
-The latter does not necessarily require initial beams to be polarized and can be generalized to the hadron colliders as well where such beam polarization may not be available.
+The latter does not necessarily require initial beams to be polarized and can be generalized to the hadron colliders as well where such a beam polarization may not be available.